alessandroalessio/my-wp-tailwind-theme/theme.md

 ### Header Search
 You can add an icon for Search in Wordpress.
 Click on it, a overlay with searchbox will appear over the website.
 You can customize the position of icon on header (choosing right - or left for centerer Logo Header) in Customizer.

+# Content

+### Content Hero
+You can easily customize the Hero Section, available only in the Home Page, by the Content > Hero in the Customizer.
+If you compile the Title field, the Hero will be displayed, else it will be hidden.

 ## Shortcode